ujjwal-basnet/SmartShop_Assistant/README.md

 and others

-(will create detiald blogs later on technical parts)
+(will create detailed  blogs later on technical parts)